confluentinc/ksql/design-proposals/klip-56-schema-id-in-create-statements.md

   * The fetched schema format from _schema_registry_ must match specified format in `WITH` clause.
 For example, if schema format for schema id in _schema_registry_ is `avro` but specified format in `WITH` clause is `protobuf`, an exception will be thrown.
   * Schema with specified ID MUST exist in _schema_registry_, otherwise an exception will be thrown.
   * Serde Features must be`WRAPPED` so that field names always exist.
 The reason is that if Serde Features has `UNWRAP_SINGLES` enabled, during translation, anonymous `ROWKEY` or `ROWVALUE` column name will be inserted for the schema first which makes the translated schema diverging from original schema in _Schema Registry_.
   * Compatibility Checks.
-See section blow.
+See section below.

 * `C*AS` command
   * `key_format` and `value_format` are optional.
 If specified, they must match format fetched from _schema_registry_.
   * Schema with specified ID MUST exist in _schema_registry_, otherwise an exception will be thrown.
   * Serde Features must be `WRAPPED` so that field names always exist.
   * Compatibility Checks.
-See section blow.
+See section below.

 ### Compatibility checks
 * Users can use `*_schema_id` with table elements in `CS/CT` command.
 For example, `CREATE STREAM stream_name (id INT KEY, value VARCHAR) with (kafka_topic='topic_name, value_schema_id=1, value_format='avro');`.
 In this case, schema fetched from _schema registry_ should be a superset of table elements and schema from _schema registry_ will be used as new schema.